sandhje/spanner/README.md

 $item = $config->get("database", "host");
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This returns the item "host" in "database.yml" and overrides it with the item
+This returns the item "host" in "database.yml" and overwrites it with the item
 "host" in "local/database.yml" if available.

 #### Use the configuration data: